jamespilcher/jamespilcher.github.io/README.md

 The goal was to induce a sense of nostalgia and offer an engaging, widely accessible, site-wide experience that could captivate users in a unique way.
 It being a personal site, it's very "true to me" - I find it cool and hope others do to.

-It's reminicant of the early-internet days, focusing on fun, simple, human-computer interaciton.
+It's reminicant of the early-internet days: focusing on fun, simple, human-computer interaciton.

 ## How?